-- B. Basement developments will be supported where they: - 1. do not extend beneath more than 50% exceptions may be made on large sites with high levels of accessibility for construction; - provide a minimum of one metre of soil depth (plus minimum 200mm drainage layer) and adequate overall soil volume above the top cover of the basement; and - not encroach more than 1.8m under any part of the adjacent highway and retain a minimum vertical depth below the footway or carriageway of 900mm between the highway surface and vault structure.
+B. Basement developments will be supported where they:

+- Do not extend beneath more than 50% of the garden land - on small sites where the garden is 8m or less at its longest point, basements may extend up to 4m from the original building in that direction; - 2.
+Leave a margin of undeveloped garden land proportionate to the scale of the development and the size of the garden around the entire site boundary; - Not comprise more than one storey beneath the lowest original floor level exceptions may be made on large sites with high levels of accessibility for construction; - Provide a minimum of one metre of soil depth (plus minimum 200mm drainage layer) and adequate overall soil volume above the top cover of the basement; and - 5.
+Not encroach more than 1.8m under any part of the adjacent highway and retain a minimum vertical depth below the footway or carriageway of 900mm between the highway surface and vault structure.